openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 #### Adding new replica
-- User will create proper CVR with other than Empty status.phase
+- User will create proper CVR with status.phase as `Recreate`.
 - User will edit CStorVolume CR to set 'DesiredReplicationFactor'

 #### Replacing non-existing replica